kumahq/kuma-website/docs/docs/0.7.3/documentation/deployments.md

 * **Data planes**: The data planes connect to the control plane regardless of where they are being deployed.
 * **Service Connectivity**: Every data plane proxy must be able to connect to every other data plane proxy regardless of where they are being deployed.

-This mode implies that we can deploy Kuma and its data plane proxies in a standalone networking topology mode so that the service connectivity from every data plane proxy can be established directly to every other data plane proxy.
+This mode implies that we can deploy Kuma and its data plane proxies in a standalone networking topology mode so that the service connectivity from every data plane proxy can be estabilished directly to every other data plane proxy.

 <center>
 <img src="/images/docs/0.6.0/flat-diagram.png" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>